SCRREAM : SCan, Register, REnder And Map:A Framework for Annotating Accurate and Dense 3D Indoor Scenes with a Benchmark: introduction

 On the other hand,~\cite{hammer} showed that scanning all objects individually and consecutively registering them into the scene can ensure dense and complete annotations for all objects.
 In turn, they can be used to render dense ground truth.
 However, using a robotic arm limits the scene setup as well as the camera trajectory to scenarios such as table-top scenes with cameras that cannot move freely due to the robot's limited joint operation range.
 Therefore we design a novel pipeline that replaces the tool tip based object registration with a highly accurate partial re-scan and registration procedure.
 We adapted feature matching based pose estimation leveraging synthetic views rendered from the registered model similar to~\cite{yeshwanth2023scannet++} to replace external hardware based camera tracking (see Fig.~\ref{fig:teaser}).

-Due to the flexibility of the approach to scan and annotate scenes for different purposes, we refer to it as a framework.
-It can be used for various tasks such as indoor reconstruction \& SLAM, scene editing \& object removal, human reconstruction and 6d pose estimation.
-In later sections, we detail the steps of the framework and discuss how the scene can be setup to obtain different variants of indoor datasets.
-To showcase the versatility of the framework we provide eleven example scenes obtained using the proposed framework.
+With SCRREAM we follow the spirit of our previous 3D dataset projects PhoCal~\cite{phocal}, Hammer~\cite{hammer} and HouseCat6D~\cite{jung2022housecat6d} that democratized advances in this field for smaller scale 3D perception and manipulation tasks by describing all pipeline parts and the hardware components in detail, enabling the community to apply the acquisition principle on their own hardware setups.
+We further provide the source code of visualization tools with detailed documentation to allow users to utilize the SCRREAM data for downstream tasks.
 The entire dataset is made available for the community\footnote{Dataset link and toolkit can be found in \url{https://github.com/Junggy/SCRREAM}} and we provide a benchmark for 3D geometric tasks using existing state of the art (SoTA) methods for indoor reconstruction \& SLAM on our example scenes.

 To this end, our contributions are : \begin{enumerate} \item We propose a dataset annotation framework that is capable of annotating fully dense indoor scenes.
-It can be applied to different indoor perception tasks. \item We detail the steps of our annotation framework for future use and release an acquired dataset into the public domain with detailed documentation. \item We create a new benchmark for scene level geometry tasks comprising indoor scene reconstruction, novel view synthesis and SLAM using accurately rendered dense depth ground truth as well as precise meshes.
+It can be applied to different indoor perception tasks. \item We detail the steps of our annotation framework for future use and release an acquired dataset into the public domain with detailed documentation. \item We create a new benchmark for scene level geometry tasks comprising indoor scene reconstruction, novel view synthesis and SLAM using accurately rendered dense depth ground truth as well as precise meshes. \end{enumerate}